 employability, estate and needs of each spouse;

 the award, if any, regarding property distribution under C.G.S. section 46b-81; and

 the custodial parent's desire to secure employment

-Under caselaw, a judge can also consider other factors such as the tax consequences of an alimony award.
-Unlike child support which is nontaxable, alimony is taxable to the recipient and deductible by the payor.
+Pursuant to caselaw, a judge can also consider other factors such as the tax consequences of an alimony award.
+Unlike child support which is nontaxable, alimony is currently taxable to the recipient and deductible by the payor.
+Commencing in the year 2019, alimony will no longer be taxable to the recipient and deductible by the payor.

 A judge has broad discretion in awarding alimony.
 For example, alimony can be paid in a lump sum at one time or it can be paid in periodic payments over a specific time frame or it can paid in both a lump sum and in periodic payments.
 It can be as little as $1.00 per year or a much higher amount.
 Unlike a property division, alimony can be modifiable if so stated in the court order.